-Miss Orlando and Outstanding Teen Scholarship Competition is a not-for-profit organization that receives no public or government funding, relying on contributions from generous members of the community, along with fundraising efforts and a Foundation Grant from the Orlando Scholarship Organization, Inc. and the Gracia Livingston Foundation.
+Miss Orlando and Teen Scholarship Competition is a not-for-profit organization that receives no public or government funding, relying on contributions from generous members of the community, along with fundraising efforts and a Foundation Grant from the Orlando Scholarship Organization, Inc. and the Gracia Livingston Foundation.
 Scholarships provide opportunities for outstanding young women living in Orlando and Central Florida.
 Donations in-kind are a tremendous help and are used to support the Titleholder(s).
-Funds raised go toward scholarships to the titleholder(s), costs toward preparing our titleholders for Miss Florida and Outstanding Teen state competitions, and with the cost of producing the competition itself.
+Funds raised go toward costs preparing our titleholders for Miss Florida and Teen state competitions, and with the cost of producing the competition itself.

 Participating in the Miss America system helps young women pay for college and prepare for a career through hands-on leadership; all while gaining life experience, working on issues of importance to society, enhancing personal and professional skills and developing artistic expression.

 We're proud to uphold the unique tradition of the Miss America Organization talent competition, celebrating women in the arts with academic and professional training scholarships.
-Miss Orlando & Outstanding Teen competition is a program of the Downtown Arts District of Orlando, a 501(c)(3) and presentation of Central Florida Community Arts, a 501(c)(3).
+Miss Orlando & Teen competition is a program of the Downtown Arts District of Orlando, a 501(c)(3).

 A network of female leaders supporting one another across generations.